yjfox/yjfox.github.io/_posts/2013-11-21-java_file_get_contents.md

 ---
 layout: default
-title: JS File_get_contents
+title: JS file_get_contents
 label: Javascript, php.js
 time: 2013-11-21
-brief: PHP has a function called "file get contents", now JS also has a similar one
+brief: PHP has a function called "file_get_contents()", now JS also has a similar one
 ---

 #{{page.title}}